trevordbunch/cis411_lab2/README.md

 1. GitHub account
 2. Git is installed on your development machine.
 3. Text editor or other integrated development environment (IDE) for modifying code.
-...
 4. You will install Docker (and need an account on Docker Hub) as part of this lab.
-5. You will install Heroku CLI (and setup a free account) as part of this lab.
+5. You will sign up for AWS (and setup a free account) as part of this lab.

 ## 2. Lab Description
 This lab will build upon your prior experience using CircleCI in [lab 1](https://github.com/trevordbunch/cis411_lab1_CI) for the first two steps.
 Step 3 will packaging the GraphQL application into a Docker container.
 Step 4 will focus on setting up the Heroku deployment location, and Step 5 will guide you through setting up the CI/CD pipeline in CircleCI.
 After the lab, you will need to respond to 4 questions about why container technology is useful in modern architectures.